-- The school will gather further information, if required, to provide evidence when statutory services are needed. - If it is not clear who is best placed to provide support, an early support assessment (ESA) will be undertaken before a referral is made to the Early Support Service. - If additional support is required from the Early Support Service, then a referral will be made by the school.
+- If additional support is required from the Early Support Service, then a referral will be made by the school.
 The school will in most cases consider completing an Early Support Assessment to ensure the right level of support is offered.
 (Appendix 11). - The Kirklees Safeguarding Children Partnership monitors referrals to Early Support to promote improvement in assessment practice within all partner agencies. - If the school undertake a referral which relates to a family where there is an existing team around the family meeting (TAF) an early support assessment (ESA) will already have been completed.